Grey Reef Shark

 Whitetip Reef Shark

-Much slenderer with clear white tips on both dorsal fins and the tail; often seen resting on the sandy bottom.
+Much slenderer with clear white tips on both dorsal fins and the tail; often found resting on the sandy bottom, which Grey Reef Sharks rarely do.

 Caribbean Reef Shark